-No one taught me how to draw texture, I discovered it by trial and error.
+No one taught me how to draw texture in pencil, I discovered it by trial and error.
 Back in the day, there were no online lessons, only books, and most were useless.
 It’s not much better now, and that’s why this post will help you get results faster.

-Drawing texture is easier using B-grade pencils on grainy paper.
-Use erasers to lift-out textures by dabbing.
-Sketch fur and hair in the direction of growth and use your eraser to swipe the highlights.
+Drawing texture is easier using soft B-grade pencils on grainy paper.
+Use erasers to lift out textures by dabbing.
+Sketch fur and hair in the direction of growth and use your eraser to rub out the highlights.

-There is a lot to cover and this post is an overview of techniques to get you started.
-As with everything else to do with drawing, nothing beats practice.
+There is a lot to cover and this post is an overview of texture drawing using various shading techniques.
+As with everything else to do with drawing skills, nothing beats practice.
 So with that in mind let’s get going.

 1. How to Draw the Texture of Rock

-If you want to show off and amaze people with your skill, there is nothing easier than drawing rocks and stones.
-It’s so easy to draw texture, it’s almost cheating.
+If you want to show off your skill at drawing realistic textures, there’s nothing easier than drawing rocks and stones.
+It’s so easy to draw interesting texture, it’s almost cheating.

 Here’s a case in point.
-This leopard was in the Singapore Zoo and that rock was actually concrete.
-The form and shapes were easy enough to draw.
-There are only three simple blocks with some basic shadows on the left.
-The light is coming from the right.
+I saw this leopard in the Singapore Zoo and in real life, this ‘rock’ was made of concrete.
+The form and basic shapes were easy enough to draw.
+There are only three simple shapes with some basic shadows on the left.
+The light source is coming from the right.

-I shaded the rocks initially using a 0.3mm HB Pentel Mechanical Pencil (affiliate).
-If I had used a 0.5 or 0.7mm the grain would’ve been much coarser.
-I wanted a gentler texture so 0.3mm was fine.
+I shaded the rocks initially using a 0.3mm HB Pentel Mechanical Pencil.
+If I had used a 0.5mm or 0.7mm lead, the texture would’ve been too coarse.
+I wanted a gentler, almost smooth texture, so 0.3mm was fine.
 I didn’t attempt to draw detail at this stage.

-When everything was blocked in I took a small ball of clean Blu Tack (affiliate) and rolled it at random across the bottom left.
-The graphite lifted off in a patchy pattern.
+When everything was blocked in nicely, I took a small ball of clean Blu Tack and rolled it at random across the rock face.
+This is one of my favorite texture techniques.
+The graphite lifted off in random, natural patterns, leaving a unique texture.

-I refined the patches by redrawing the lost shadows and adding darker edges.
-Now the blotches stood out as slightly raised from the base.
-I could envisage some natural-looking cracks and fissures and I exaggerated them for a 3-D effect.
+I refined the patchwork by redrawing the lost shadows and adding some dark areas.
+Now the blotches stood out.
+I could envisage some natural-looking cracks and fissures and I exaggerated them to create a 3-D effect.

 It’s all serendipity.
-I made marks and capitalized on the random outcome.
-It could’ve gone wrong, in which case I’d have shaded over the mistake and tried again.
+I made random marks and capitalized on the outcome.
+It could’ve gone wrong, in which case you would simply shade over the mistake and try again.
 Nothing lost.

-Having got the bold light and cracks looking good, I pressed a point of Blu Tack (affiliate) onto the paper to create further texture.
-You can see how I lifted more on the right side of the leopard.
+Having got the bold light and cracks looking good, I dabbed a point of Blu Tack onto the paper to create different types of texture.
+You can see how I lifted more graphite on the right side of the leopard.

-I picked out any anomalies in the paper where the grain looked interesting and dabbed out the lighter patches.
+I took advantage of any anomalies I saw in the paper tooth and where the grain looked interesting I dabbed out the lighter patches.
 These small raised patches look very real.
-I could raise or soften them at will with shading.
+I could raise or soften them at will with careful shading.

-The cracks look real because the darks are bordered by lighter edges.
-Look closely at the central slab, the crack on the left has a light reflection along the edge.
+The cracks look real because the darkest areas are bordered by lighter edges.
+Look closely at the central slab.
+The crack on the left has a light reflection running along the edge.
 That makes the rock look much more rounded.

-The rock on the top right just below the leopard is shaded lighter in the middle and darker on the ridge.
+Notice how the rock on the top right, just below the leopard, is lighter in the middle and darker on the ridge.
 It’s a soft and uneven transition. a more solid shadow would look less convincing.

 There is another way of drawing rock texture or boulders.

-Join some of the spots and rings with a sharp 3B and strengthen some patches with some shadow.
-Before you know it, you’ll have an insane amount of detail that looks like it took forever, but in fact, it took minutes.
+Join up some of the spots and rings with a sharp 3B and strengthen some patches with shadow.
+Before you know it, you’ll have the desired effect with rougher texture.
+It will appear to be an insane amount of detail that looks like it took forever.
+In fact, it only took a few minutes.

 2. How to Draw the Texture of Tree Bark

-This leopard cub in a tree is a good example of bark that was drawn with good technique rather than trying to copy it exactly.
+This leopard cub in a tree is a good example of bark that was drawn with a good drawing technique rather than trying to copy it exactly.

-The bark on the tree trunk is a series of random elongated shapes following the line of the tree.
-I didn’t try to copy them, there was no need, all I had to do is create the same impression.
+The bark on the tree trunk is a series of random elongated shapes following the line of the tree trunk.
+All I had to do was create the illusion of texture, I didn’t try to copy the bark exactly.

-Then using a Tombo Mono Eraser Pen (affiliate) I dragged it down the trunk in random crossing broken lines.
-The bark shapes in the middle are wider than those on the sides.
-It’s a subtle gesture and gives the illusion of a curve in the trunk.
+Then using a Tombo Mono Eraser Pen, I dragged it gently down the trunk leaving random crossing broken lines.
+If you look at the bark shapes in the middle, they are slightly wider than those on the sides.
+It’s a subtle gesture and gives the sense of depth and the impression of a curve in the trunk.

 I had to be careful because I wanted to retain the crispness of the bark texture.
-I didn’t want to lose the speckled grain by smudging the surface.
+I didn’t want to lose the speckled grain (small dots) by smudging the surface.

-With the random shapes marked down I could shade one side of each piece of bark to make them 3D.
+With the random shapes marked down I could shade one side of each bark shape to make them appear three dimensional

 These are great tips: How to Create Depth in Your Drawing: 7 Expert Techniques